- Most Popular Course!

 – Increased blood flow might lead to bubble formation

-– Muscle soreness that might cause soreness which can lead to misdiagnosis (or delayed diagnosis) of DCS.
+– Muscle soreness that might cause soreness which can lead to misdiagnosis (or delayed diagnosis) of DCS.- Relaxing in a hot tub – As the body warms up and circulation improves, there is an increased chance of bubble formation.
+According to DAN:

 Since the solubility of gas is inversely related to temperature, tissues will hold less in solution as they warm.
 Warming tissue with significant loads can promote bubble formation.
 Since the warming of the superficial tissues precedes the increase in blood flow, such bubbles can become problematic before the circulation can remove them harmlessly.